Definition: FROM THE QUEETS RIVER NORTH TO CAPE ALAVA

 Again, the above rules are not the actual current fishing regulations, but to give you an idea if you’re making trip planning decisions.

-Chinook retention was reduced to a single fish on June 30th in 2022, which is usually a good indicator that fishing is good in the latter half of June.
+Chinook retention was reduced to a single fish on June 30th in 2022, which is usually a good indicator that fishing is good in the latter half of June though every year can be different.

 A lot of salmon fishing in Marine Area 3 and saltwater locations, in general, is done with downriggers.
 I’ve written an extensive guide to fishing for salmon with downriggers and also posted a how-to video for beginners to help you get started: